Angular-RU/angular-ru-sdk/libs/ngxs/docs/testing.md

 });
 ```

-`ngxsTestingPlatform` - This is an testing platform that allows you to fully test the entire lifecycle of NGXS methods.
+`ngxsTestingPlatform` - This is a testing platform that allows you to fully test the entire lifecycle of NGXS methods.

 #### Example where we testing NGXS Lifecycle